Elderly woman charged with murder after DC slaying - ABC 36 News

-Police say a 76-year-old woman has been charged with murder in the beating death of a 63-year-old man in Washington.
+Police say a 76-year-old woman has been charged with murder in the beating death of a 63-year-old man in Washington, D.C.

 Police say Clark was found unconscious inside a home on Friday.
 He was taken to a hospital, where he died.